Main battle tank: Mobility

 The German Army has prioritized mobility in its Leopard 2 which is considered one of the fastest MBTs in existence.
+The Leopard 2A8 retains the MTU MB 873 Ka-501 engine delivering 1,500 horsepower, paired with enhanced suspension for higher endurance over rough terrain.
+Ergonomic redesigns, improved climate control, and NBC protection further enhance crew performance in extended combat scenarios.

 The MBT is often cumbersome in traffic and frequently obstructs the normal flow of traffic.
 The tracks can damage some roads after repeated use.
 Many structures like bridges do not have the load capacity to support an MBT.
 In the fast pace of combat, it is often impossible to test the sturdiness of these structures.
 Though appreciated for its excellent off-road characteristics, the MBT can become immobilized in muddy conditions.

 The high cost of MBTs can be attributed in part to the high-performance engine-transmission system and to the fire control system.
 Also, propulsion systems are not produced in high enough quantities to take advantage of economies of scale.

 Crew fatigue limits the operational range of MBTs in combat.
 Reducing the crew to three and relocating all crewmembers from the turret to the hull could provide time to sleep for one off-shift crewmember located in the rear of the hull.
 In this scenario, crewmembers would rotate shifts regularly and all would require cross-training on all vehicle job functions.

 Cargo aircraft are instrumental to the timely deployment of MBTs.
 The absence of sufficient numbers of strategic airlift assets can limit the rate of MBT deployments to the number of aircraft available.

 Military planners anticipate that the airlift capability for MBTs will not improve in the future.
 To date, no helicopter has the capability to lift MBTs.
 Rail and road are heavily used to move MBTs nearer to the battle, ready to fight in prime condition.
 Where well maintained roads allow it, wheeled tank transporters can be used.

-The difficult task of resupply is usually accomplished with large trucks.
+The task of resupply is usually accomplished with large trucks.

 Storage

 Main battle tanks have internal and external storage space.
 Internal space is reserved for ammunition.
 External space enhances independence of logistics and can accommodate extra fuel and some personal equipment of the crew.

-The Israeli Merkava can even accommodate crew members displaced from a destroyed vehicle in its ammunition compartment.
+The Israeli Merkava can accommodate crew members displaced from a destroyed vehicle in its ammunition compartment.